Jimma University: Initiatives

 Jimma University is highly committed to pioneering concepts, as reflected in its motto, the university was initially founded based on the concept of Community-Based Education (CBE).
 Throughout its history, the university has been committed to this scheme, and almost all of the academic curriculum are based on CBE programs.
 Jimma University is the first university in Africa that has established an exclusive office under the President's office to supervise all innovative programs across the university.

 Jimma University College of Public Health and Medical Sciences

 The establishment of the College of Health Sciences of Jimma University (JU) can be traced back to 1983 with the birth of the then Jimma Institute of Health Sciences (JIHS).
-The very beginning of the establishment of JIHS is marked as a continuation of the Ras Desta Damtew Health Assistant Training School established in 1967 by the Ethio-Netherlands health project in the premises of Jimma Hospital.
+The very beginning of the establishment of JIHS is marked as a continuation of the Ras Desta Damtew Health Assistant Training School established in 1967 by the Ethio-Netherlands Health Project on the premises of Jimma Hospital.
 On this foundation, the School of Nursing was established in 1983.
 Subsequently, the School of Medicine as well as the School of Pharmacy emerged in 1985; the School of Medical Laboratory Technology and the School of Environmental Health launched in 1987 and 1988, respectively.